hanyam/TaskManagement/docs/DOMAIN_MODEL.md

 **Business Rules:**
 - Email must be unique
-- AzureAdObjectId must be unique
+- AzureAdObjectId must be unique when provided (nullable, allows multiple nulls)
 - DisplayName is auto-generated from FirstName and LastName
 - Default role is `Employee`